-Crawl space encapsulation is a great thing for homeowners to have taken care of if they have one of these areas underneath their home.
-Installing a crawl space vapor barrier is one of the best and most cost-effective ways to improve your home and protect yourself against having to pay for expensive structural repairs.
-Along with protecting this area underneath your home from mold and wood rot, an encapsulated crawl space will stop termites, snakes, rats, mice, spiders, and other unwanted pests from getting inside and causing problems.
+Crawl space encapsulation is a great thing for homeowners to have done of if they have a crawl space underneath their home.
+Installing a crawl space vapor barrier is one of the best and most cost-effective ways to improve your home and protect yourself against having to pay expensive structural repairs.
+Along with protecting this area underneath your home from mold and wood rot, an encapsulated crawl space will stop termites, snakes, rats, mice, spiders, and other unwanted pests from and causing problems.
 These pests love dark, moisture-filled areas, such as unencapsulated crawl spaces.
 However, if you have a crawl space encapsulation system in place, they won’t be able to get inside since the material is rip and tear proof.

 When you have a sealed crawl space, you can also keep summer heat and winter cold from getting into the rest of your home and causing your HVAC units to work harder.
 This means that you won’t have to pay as much on your monthly energy bills.
 Any way you look at it, having crawl space encapsulation performed is a positive, rewarding thing to do!

 - Save money on monthly energy bills

 - Keeps pests away from underneath your home